dawoodwasif/AVs_Privacy/README.md

 - **differential_privacy/**
   - DP-SGD implementations with adaptive noise calibration
-  - Objective, input, and output perturbation methods
+  - Gradient, objective, input, and output perturbation methods (we use gradient noise variant in paper)

 - **federated_learning/**
-  - Standard FL implementations (FedAvg, FedProx, etc.)
+  - Standard FL implementations (FedAvg, FedProx, FedNova, etc.)
-  - Evaluation scripts for performance metrics
+  - Evaluation scripts for performance metrics (we use FedAvg in paper)

 - **resfl/**
   - Our proposed approach implementation